file-format/Docs/en/programming/nut.md

 ## What is a NUT file?

-The NUT refers to the NUT Open Container Format file.
-This NUT file format belongs to the programming language which is known as Squirrel.
+The NUT file format belongs to the programming language which is known as Squirrel.
 It is an object-oriented, high level and imperative programming language which is used mostly in embedded systems and video games.

 The squirrel language is considered a lightweight scripting language that can be easily adjusted according to size and bandwidth.
 It involves the advantage of automatic reference counting and the management of garbage in memory.